When deciding what to plant in August you have slightly more scope than in July, as we move towards the cooler, damper days of the fall.

 Dahlias are an obvious choice when it comes to what to plant in August, as they will flower right up to the first frosts and several varieties bring added interest with bronze foliage.
 You can also rely on long-blooming salvias, astilbes, sunny rudbeckias and gaillardias, asters, sedums and heleniums.

-The importance of regular watering, especially with new plants, can't be stressed enough.
+The importance of regularly watering plants, especially with new plants, can't be stressed enough this month.
 It is crucial that plants are well hydrated as they get established as dehydration will hamper growth and weaken the plants.
-We have a dedicated guide on watering plants that's full of top tips.

 Delicious dahlias are one of the most diverse and long-flowering perennials, guaranteeing you color and interesting leaves from midsummer until deep into the fall.
 And August is a fine time to plant them out.

-They are renowned for their glossy petals in a myriad of dazzling colors, as well as their huge range of shapes and styles, from little pom-pom heads to dinner plate-sized blooms.
+All types of dahlias are renowned for their glossy petals in myriad dazzling colors, as well as their huge range of shapes and styles, from little pom-pom heads to dinner plate-sized blooms.

 Top tip: Earwigs will munch through dahlia flowers and leaves.
 To catch them, fill a small plant pot with newspaper and upend it on a stick near your plants.
 Earwigs will hide in there during the day and you can collect them up and move them elsewhere (try not to kill them as they will eat aphids, an even worse pest).